corda/corda-docs/content/en/docs/cenm/1.3/updating-network-parameters.md

 * `epoch` will be initialised to 1, unless a different value is specified within the configuration file
-* `modifiedTime` will be the network map startup time
+* `modifiedTime` will be the network map start-up time

 `epoch` will increase by one every time the network parameters are updated, however larger jumps can be achieved by manually setting the next epoch value within the configuration file..